 - Diet: Dolphins and sharks hunt in the same way– as opportunistic feeders.
 This means that they eat what is easiest and most readily available.
 Dolphins and sharks eat both fish and squid.
 But, sharks will eat larger animals and even other sharks.
 Some species are filter feeders, meaning that they depend on plankton and shrimp to survive.

-We’ll explore these differences and interesting facts about the marine animals more below.
+We’ll explore these differences and interesting facts about these marine animals below.

 Dolphins are mammals.
 They are grouped into five families, the largest of which is the ocean dolphin (to which thirty-eight species belong).
 The remaining four are all river dolphin families with only one species per family.